 Setting up the software model to run on the ARM processor

-The application model has been set up following the guidelines in the HW/SW co-design workflow documentation, section Configure Software Interface Model.
+The application model has been set up following the guidelines in the Hardware-Software Co-Design Workflow, section Configure Software Interface Model.

-- The receiver is placed within an enabled subsystem to delay it starting by 2 frame periods.
-This ensures the transmitter is running before the receiver for most robust performance.
+rxStreamEnableAXI4-lite control port is delayed by 2 frame periods.
+This ensures the transmitter is running before the receiver for the most robust performance.

 Running the Software and Hardware on the Zynq board

 Monitor & Tune mode allows you to control the configuration from the Simulink model.
 Once the design is running, switch between sourcing data from the ARM or the FPGA fabric by toggling the Tx Switch.